SichaoFu/Personal_Homepage/index.md

 ---

 ## Reviewer
+* IEEE Transactions on Neural Networks and Learning Systems
 * IEEE Transactions on Cybernetics
 * IEEE Transactions on Circuits and Systems for Video Technology
 * IEEE Transactions on Geoscience and Remote Sensing
-* IEEE Access
+* Pattern Recognition
 * Neural Networks
 * Information Sciences
 * Neurocomputing
-* Pattern Recognition
+* IEEE Access
 * Artificial Intelligence in Medicine
 * Neural Processing Letters
 * Multimedia Tools and Applications